iq-motion-control/iq-module-communication-doc/docs/clients/servo_input_parser.rst

 ~~~

 To use Servo Input Parser in C++, include servo input parser client.hpp.
 This allows the creation of a
 ServoInputParserClient object.
-See Table 6 for available messages.
+See the Message Table below for available messages.
 All message objects use the Short Name
 with a trailing underscore.
 All messages use the standard Get/Set/Save functions.

 A minimal working example for the ServoInputParserClient is: